Ogeon/pyrite/README.md

     cd bin/
-    ./pyrite
+    ./pyrite path/to/project.json

 This will currently result in an image called `test.png` in `bin/`.
+Example projects can be found in `test/`.

 ## Dependencies
 Pyrite requires the following libraries: